Juangunner4/primos-marketplace/README.md

 ## Running the project

-The repository contains two applications:
+The repository contains three applications:

 * **backend** – a Quarkus service that exposes REST APIs and persists user information to MongoDB.
 * **frontend** – a React interface that communicates with the backend and the Solana blockchain.
+* **mobile** – a React Native application powered by Expo.

 Both can be started independently during development or together using the `run-dev.sh` helper script.